ekvenkatesh/linux_kernel/README.md

 ==========================
 Developed for a course project at IIT Bombay.
 Details below:

-Objective: Extend the notion of prioroty of a process across memory and IO.
+Objective: Extend the notion of prioroty of a process for memory.

 Details: The futuristic goal of this project is to have a mode based operation of the kernel.
 Applications are categorized as belonging to one mode amongst a set of modes (gaming, entertainment, work etc.).